georchestra/ansible/README.md

 ## setup

+In order to deploy all the middleware and components of a geOrchestra instance, you just need to:
-You just need to setup variables for your own instance in ```playbooks/georchestra.yml```, point to the IP of a host where you have ssh-with-passphrase root access in ```hosts``` file (ideally, an lxc container, or a vm, whatever suits you), and run
+ * setup variables for your own instance in ```playbooks/georchestra.yml```,
+ * point to the IP of a host where you have ssh-with-passphrase root access in the ```hosts``` file (ideally, an lxc container, or a vm, whatever suits you)

+... and run:
 ```
 ansible-playbook playbooks/georchestra.yml
 ```
-To deploy all the middleware and components.

 This has only been tested on Debian jessie (8.3) so far.

 ## cleanup